okigan/lambdaflex/README.md

 ### Exploration of Potential Technologies

-We have assessed a range of technologies to fulfill our scaling needs.
 AWS Lambda and AWS API Gateway shine in scaling from a non-existent base to moderate levels, suiting early development and small deployments.
 Yet, scaling beyond that to handle very high demand presents challenges.
-Other services such as AWS EC2, AWS ECS, AWS EKS, AWS Fargate, and AWS App Runner have been considered.
-Notably, they all do not scale back to zero activity.
+Other services such as AWS EC2, AWS ECS, AWS EKS, AWS Fargate, and AWS App Runner may fit that niche.
+Notably, they all do not scale back to zero.

 ### Adoption of AWS Fargate

-To overcome this barrier, we elect to implement AWS Fargate for scaling from moderate to peak demand.
+Hence, to overcome these issues LambdaFlex combine AWS Lamba and AWS Fargate for scaling from moderate to peak demand.
 AWS Fargate is capable of running **the same Docker image** used at the initial AWS Lambda stage, maintaining deployment uniformity.

 ## Overcoming Challenges